-Human societies depend on resources provided by local floral and faunal communities, water availability and earth materials.
-The extent and nature of that dependence has, however, evolved in concert with the development of our species.
-Thus, it is appropriate to pose the question whether the availability of subsistence foods and other raw materials affects cultural change, and how, in turn, the underlying natural forces of climate and geology influences such change.
+Human societies depend on resources provided by local floral and faunal communities, water availability, and earth materials.
+The extent and nature of that dependence has evolved in concert with the development of our species.
+It is appropriate to pose the question whether the availability of subsistence foods and other raw materials affects cultural change, and how, in turn, the underlying natural forces of climate and geology influence such change.
 Efforts to recognize and understand such relationships are inherently complex because of the multiple and variable spatial and temporal levels at which they interact.
-Hence, our aim is to develop integrated approaches to fathom the connections among the diverse variables and forcing factors that couple human cultural development with natural resources.
+Our aim is to develop integrated approaches to fathom the connections among the diverse variables and forcing factors that couple human cultural development with natural resources.

 The specific conditions that favor human settlements are often linked intrinsically to resource availability.
 A place of settlement is fixed in space and time to utilize the benefits provided by the local landscape.
 Sites are often organized to exploit resources, making the accessibility of or proximity to raw materials important.
 Societies face major challenges when finite resources become depleted locally, which can only be solved by identification of new resources or engagement in trade, which may represent events of cultural significance.

 Geoarchaeology is also concerned with geomorphological changes that have affected prehistoric archaeological site preservation and destruction.
 Fluvial systems are particularly important because humans used river systems as travel corridors and as resource extraction locales.
 However, fluvial geomorphology is complicated by cyclical patterns of erosion and deposition, resulting in site burial or removal from the archaeological record through erosion.
 Geoarchaeological methods can define the depositional and erosional chronologies of sediments in the subsurface and help researchers predict where sites might remain in buried contexts.
 Site predictive modeling is particularly important when studying late Pleistocene and early Holocene archaeological sites around the world.